 The board shall review the record of the expulsion hearing in a closed meeting unless the parent requests in writing that the matter be held in an open meeting.
-The board may also hear a statement from the student or parent and from the board's designee.

-The board shall hear statements made by the parties at the review and shall base its decision on evidence reflected in the record and any statements made by the parties at the review.
+The board shall consider and base its decision on evidence reflected in the record and any statements made by the parties at the review.
 The board shall make and communicate its decision orally at the conclusion of the presentation.
 Consequences shall not be deferred pending the outcome of the hearing.